VBS-03/Formula1-Racing-Analysis-Azure-End-To-End-Project/README.md

 ## Implementation Plan
 ---
 ### Source Data
 We are utilizing open-source data from the Ergast Developer API, which provides comprehensive Formula 1 data ranging from the year 1950 to 2021.
-The various data files along with the file type is mentioned below:
+The various data files along with the file type are mentioned below:
 | File Name | File Type|
 |-----------|----------|
 | Circuits | CSV |